badowhp/eBPF-from-zero-to-hero/slides/slide-deck.md

 ---

 The output `hello_counter.o` is an ELF object file containing the compiled eBPF program.
-This file can be loaded into the Linux kernel using eBPF tools like `bpf` command-line tool or libraries like `BCC` or `libbpf`.
+This file can be loaded into the Linux kernel using eBPF tools like `bpftool` command-line tool or libraries like `BCC` or `libbpf`.

 ---